TanStack/table/docs/api/core/Row.md

 type subRows = Row<TData>[]
 ```

-An array of subRows for the row as returned and created by the `instanceOptions.getSubRows` option.
+An array of subRows for the row as returned and created by the `options.getSubRows` option.

 ### `getLeafRows`